On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: L -functions and factorisations

-We now introduce the two main complex $L$-functions that we will study, starting from the Rankin-Selberg $L$-function.
-The primitive Rankin-Selberg $L$-function has been studied extensively in literature, and the book~\cite{jacquet:automorphic} is the most complete account.
-For the imprimitive function we refer to Shimura's article~\cite{shimura:on}, which draws from his earlier work~\cite{shimura:special1}. \begin{definition} The Rankin-Selberg Galois representation (associated to $f$ and $g$) is the $4$-dimensional tensor product representation:
+The primitive Rankin--Selberg $L$-function has been studied extensively in literature, and the book~\cite{jacquet72} is the most complete account.
+For the imprimitive function we refer to~\cite{shimura76,shimura77}. \begin{definition} The \emph{primitive} Rankin--Selberg $L$-function associated to $f$ and $g$ is the $L$-function of the tensor product Galois representation $\rho_{f,v}\otimes \rho_{g,v}$: